San Antonio Military Divorce Attorneys

 More than likely, your ex-spouse will be the long-term guardian if the kids are also their children.
 In this case, you should still have a short-term guardian, unless your co-parent lives close to where you’re serving.
 Working closely with an experienced military divorce attorney can help protect your interests throughout the process.

-Let our San Antonio attorneys address your military divorce needs
+Let our San Antonio military divorce lawyers address your military divorce needs

-Here at Grable Grimshaw PLLC, our experienced lawyers are here to assist with all family law matters affecting military families; including adoption, paternity actions, grandparent custody situations, modifications, and enforcement of court orders.
-We’re proud to help our military personnel throughout San Antonio and South Texas.
+Here at Grable Grimshaw PLLC, our experienced San Antonio military divorce lawyers are here to assist with all family law matters affecting military families; including adoption, paternity actions, grandparent custody situations, modifications, and enforcement of court orders.
+We’re proud to help our military personnel throughout San Antonio and Texas.
 Contact us today to set up a consultation by calling 210-963-5297 or filling out our contact form.